-Figure 10.7: Map: Average state GDP growth (Source: Economist intelligence unit)
+Figure 10.7: Map: Real GDP: Percent Change at Annual Rate

 (v) Density map:

 Density maps indicate patterns or relative concentrations that might otherwise be obscured by overlapping marks on a map, allowing to identify areas with a larger or lesser number of data points.
 Density maps are particularly useful when dealing with large data sets including several data points in a limited geographic region.
 Figure 10.8 shows the Cyclone hazard prone districts of India through a density map.